aaren/notedown/README.md

 ### Editing in the browser *(new!)*

-You can configure IPython to seamlessly use markdown as its storage format.
-Add the following to `ipython_notebook_config.py` in your ipython profile (probably `~/.ipython/profile_default`):
+You can configure IPython / Jupyter to seamlessly use markdown as its storage format.
+Add the following to your config file:

     c.NotebookApp.contents_manager_class = 'notedown.NotedownContentsManager'

 Now you can edit your markdown files in the browser, execute code, create plots - all stored in markdown!

+For Jupyter, your config file is `jupyter_notebook_config.py` in `~/.jupyter`.
+For IPython your config is `ipython_notebook_config.py` in your ipython profile (probably `~/.ipython/profile_default`):

 ### R-markdown